sunfishcode/mustang/c-scape/README.md

 containing only features that don't require Rust's `std` to implement.
 This allows it to be used by `std` itself.

+Similar to c-gull, c-scape has "take-charge" and "coexist-with-libc" modes.

 [c-gull]: https://crates.io/crates/c-gull